Refractions for solo trumpet and piano

 Purchase Hard Copy (US shipping only)

-Piece commissioned and written for Robert Waugh.
+Piece commissioned by Robert Waugh.

 J.R.R.
 Tolkien once used the phrase “splintered fragments of reflected light” to describe how light (or truth) is refracted in every myth or story created.
 I began to wonder how these fragments of light refract off people and the stories they live out and share.
 Throughout this piece I wanted to have many different “splintered fragments” of refracted rays.
 These rays shine most brightly in the third movement, though there are dimmer appearances earlier in the piece.